 How do you measure Business Unit Strength in the GE Matrix?

-Measuring Business Unit Strength comes down to looking at the results, so consider your market share, your rate of growth, the brand reputation and the profit margins.
+Measuring Business Unit Strength comes down to looking at the results, so consider your market share, your rate of growth, unique selling point, or sustainable competitive advantages, the brand reputation and the profit margins.
 Partnerships and channels may also play a role in determining the strength.

 What are the advantages of the GE Matrix?